The charm of Crisul Repede (Fast River) Gorge is given by the diversity of landscapes and the underground caves.

 The most interesting part of this trail is the Misidului Gorges.

 Misidului Gorges start after crossing the Fast River on the suspended bridge near the Big Hungarian Cave.
 The Misidului Gorges, accessible only by foot go along 2.5 km.
 We recommend you to visit them when the water is small as you will have to cross the water a lot.
 After the crossroads with the Sesii Valley, the valley is known as the Luncilor Valley.

 The touristic marking ends near another cave included in the speleological network.
 It’s the Moanei Cave found at 4.5 km from the suspended bridge.

-Nearby, at about 30 meters elevation difference going up on the left, there is Lesiana Cave or the Cave of Cotuna.
-It can be visited along 140 m, it has some concretions in the last of the three halls.
-These two caves belong to the same karst system.
-Lesiana is the “upper storey” of this system.
-The return to Suncuius is done on the same trail.
+Nearby, at about 30 meters elevation difference going up on the left, is Lesiana Cave or the Cave of Cotuna.
+In the last of the three halls it has some concretions, all together you can visit it for 140 m.
+These two caves belong to the same karst system, Lesiana being the “upper storey” of this system.
+The return to Suncuius is on the same trail.

 Aside hiking, there are also activities of climbing, via ferrata or rafting in the Gorge.